MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: The MG-MAMPOSSt and ClusterGEN codes

 \subsection{A. MG-MAMPOSSt}

-\emph{MG-MAMPOSSt} is a new version of the \emph{MAMPOSSt} code of Ref. \citet{Mamon01} for the dynamical analysis of collisionless, cluster-size systems aimed at constraining modified gravity models.
-The method has been first applied in Ref. \citet{Pizzuti:2017diz} for the simple case of linear $f(R)$ gravity.
-The upgraded version of the code implements general non-linear chameleon gravity and Beyond Hordenski theories. \\
+\textsc{MG-MAMPOSSt} is a new version of the \textsc{MAMPOSSt} code of \citet{Mamon01} for the dynamical analysis of collisionless systems aimed at constraining modified gravity models.
+The method has been first applied in Paper I for the simple case of linear $f(\mathcal{R})$ gravity.
+The upgraded version of the code implements general non-linear chameleon screening and Vainshtein screening. \\

-{\bf Main concept:} The \emph{MAMPOSSt} (Modelling Anisotropy and Mass Profile of Spherical Observed Systems) procedure, originally developed in \citet{Mamon01}, infers the mass profile and orbit anisotropy profile of galaxy clusters under the assumption of spherical symmetry and dynamical relaxation.
-The code uses the projected information on the cluster member galaxies, which are considered as collisionless tracers of the gravitational potential, i.e. the projected radius $R$ from the center of the cluster at which a galaxy is seen by the observer and the line-of-sight (l.o.s) velocity $v_z$, computed in the rest frame of the cluster.
-Working in this projected phase space $(R,v_z)$, \emph{MAMPOSSt} performs a Maximum Likelihood fit by solving the (static) spherical Jeans' equation,
+{\bf Main concept:} The \textsc{MAMPOSSt} (Modelling Anisotropy and Mass Profile of Spherical Observed Systems) procedure, originally developed by \citet{Mamon01}, infers the mass profile and velocity anisotropy profile of galaxy clusters under the assumption of spherical symmetry and dynamical relaxation.
+The code uses the projected information on the cluster member galaxies, which are considered as collisionless tracers of the gravitational potential, i.e. the projected distances, $R$, from the cluster center (hereafter, projected radii) at which a galaxy is seen by the observer, and the line-of-sight (l.o.s.) velocities, computed in the rest frame of the cluster.
+Working in this projected phase space $(R,v_z)$, \textsc{MAMPOSSt} performs a Maximum Likelihood fit by solving the stationary spherical Jeans equation,